burcakotlu/GLANET/docs/source/overview.rst

 And Transcription Factor Association results are further analysed whether any SNP (given in the smaller set) increases or decreases the binding affinity of the annotated transcription factor by scanning the reference sequence, all possible altered sequences and transcription factor extended peak sequence with the position frequency matrices of the annotated transcription factor which is called Regulatory Sequence Analysis.
+During regulatory sequence analysis RSAT's matrix scan web service is used.

 GLANET Pipeline

 .. image:: ../images/GLANET_pipeline.jpg
     :alt: GLANET Pipeline

-GLANET enables user to load its user defined library and/or user defined gene sets in order to use them in Annotation Library.
+GLANET enables user to load its user defined library and/or user defined gene sets in order to use them as Annotation Library.
-Namely, genomic intervals obtained from user defined library and/or user defined gene sets will be populated in Annotation Library and Annotation will be achieved w.r.t. these genomic intervals.
+Namely, genomic intervals obtained from user defined library and/or user defined gene sets will be populated in the Annotation Library and Annotation will be achieved w.r.t. these genomic intervals.

 ---------------